KevinLaMS/windows-uwp/hub/dev-home/extensions.md

 When signing into GitHub using the Dev Home GitHub Extension, your GitHub credentials are added to the [Credential Manager](https://support.microsoft.com/windows/accessing-credential-manager-1b5c916a-6a16-889f-8581-fc16e8165ac0).
 This is how Dev Home is able to access information relevant to your GitHub account.
 Currently DevHome supports only a single GitHub account.
 (See the [DevHome Extension repo on GitHub](https://github.com/microsoft/devhomegithubextension/issues/276) for updates on adding support for multiple accounts.)

+If you are using the extension to access a private repository, the organization must allow access to the Dev Home GitHub Extension.
+The organization can grant access from the following URL:  https://github.com/organizations/<orgname>/settings/oauth_application_policy.
+Where <orgname> is the enterprises GitHub organization.

 Want to contribute to or file an issue on this extension?
 See the open source [GitHub extension repository for Dev Home](https://github.com/microsoft/devhomegithubextension).

 ### Dev Home widgets customized using the GitHub extension